-Tom Hohenthaner serves as Deputy Vice President and Deputy General Counsel for the Millennium Challenge Corporation.
-He provides counsel to MCC’s Board of Directors and senior management on legal and policy matters, and oversees attorney support for MCC programs and operations.
+Tom Hohenthaner serves as Deputy Vice President & Deputy General Counsel for the Millennium Challenge Corporation.
+He provides counsel to MCC’s Board of Directors and senior management on legal and policy matters and oversees attorney support for MCC programs and operations.
 He has served in a number of roles within MCC’s Office of General Counsel.

 Mr. Hohenthaner’s experience is extensive in both the public and private sectors.
-He has represented international and domestic clients in developing and implementing government-financed foreign assistance and development programs; complex structured financings, securities offerings and related transactional and corporate work; and, the planning and execution of legislative agendas and committee operations in the U.S. Senate.
+He has represented clients both internationally and domestically in developing and implementing government-financed foreign assistance and development programs; complex structured financings, securities offerings and related transactional and corporate work; and, the planning and execution of legislative agendas and committee operations in the U.S. Senate.

 Mr. Hohenthaner received his law degree from the University of Virginia School of Law.
 He was awarded his bachelor’s degree in Criminal Justice Studies and Philosophy from the University of South Dakota where he was a University Scholar.
 He and his wife, Diann, live in Alexandria, Virginia.